neurodata/neurodata.io/content/about/agreements.md

 #### Annual Group Hangouts

-To build community and deeper inter-personal connections, and to have fun, we agree to having annual activities like going on a dinner, organizing or attending a conference as a team.
+To build community and deeper inter-personal connections, and to have fun, we agree to having annual activities like organizing or attending a conference that is contingent upon the available funds and opportunities, and irrespective of the aforementioned conditions going on an annual dinner as a team.
 These occasions will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
 These occasions will be organized by trainees.

 #### Annual Reviews